Transcript of the Hearing for Preliminary Injunction

 Kassabian: That's right.
 Thank you, Your Honor.
 We certainly wouldn't want the extension to be taken advantage of in any way.

 Judge: Understood.
 All right.
 Counsel, I thank you.
 I'm sorry you watched the last one.
-But I appreciate you sharing with me in the in my in my laws of these are adversarial proceedings and understanding why it's a weird phrase to be frustrated by.
+But I appreciate you sharing with me in the in my laws, these are adversarial proceedings and understanding why it's a weird phrase to be frustrated by.

 Judge: One final housekeeping matter.
 So and I've now lost my notes, but it's this.
 I did note that and I believe that it was also flagged again by defense counsel, which is that the complaint was late.
-So I just want to that it was filed three hours late.
+So I just want to… it was filed three hours late.

 Kassabian: The amended complaint?